Virtual environment configuration requirements

 - Serial console access must be disabled.

 - If it is disabled for all the VMs, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -